jignyasha29-cloud/Predictive-Analysis/README.md

 # Predictive-Analysis
-This project demonstrates how both coding-based tools (Python) and visual tools (SPSS Modeler) can be effectively used for data analysis.
-It highlights the importance of EDA in understanding real-world datasets before applying advanced analytics or machine learning.
+Python is a widely used programming language for data analysis and visualization.
+It provides powerful libraries such as Pandas for data manipulation, Matplotlib and Seaborn for data visualization, and NumPy for numerical computations.
+Python allows flexible and detailed analysis of large datasets through coding, making it highly suitable for Exploratory Data Analysis (EDA).
-IBM SPSS Modeler is a powerful data analytics and data mining tool that allows users to perform data preparation, visualization, and predictive modeling through a visual, drag-and-drop interface.
-It enables users to analyze large datasets without requiring extensive programming knowledge.

-SPSS Modeler provides various nodes for data processing, such as data import, data cleaning, transformation, and modeling techniques like decision trees, regression, and clustering.
-It is widely used for business analytics, customer insights, and decision-making processes.
+IBM SPSS Modeler is a visual data analytics tool that enables users to perform data preparation, exploration, and predictive modeling using a drag-and-drop interface.
+It does not require extensive programming knowledge and is widely used for business analytics.
+SPSS Modeler includes various nodes for data processing and supports techniques like CHAID (Chi-square Automatic Interaction Detection) for building decision trees and identifying relationships between variables.

-The tool supports techniques like CHAID (Chi-square Automatic Interaction Detection), which helps in identifying relationships between variables and generating decision trees for classification problems.
-SPSS Modeler is used to build a CHAID model to understand patterns and relationships in the Amazon e-commerce dataset.
+In this project, Python is used for coding-based data analysis and visualization, while SPSS Modeler is used for visual data exploration and model building.
+Together, these tools provide a comprehensive approach to understanding the dataset and extracting meaningful insights.